-There are several tools you might use to cut the openings (before using any of these tools, make sure you're wearing gloves, eye protection and hearing protection - they all produce a surprising amount of tiny metal shavings and lots of noise):
+There are several tools you might use to cut the openings.
+Warning: before using any of these tools, make sure you're wearing gloves, eye protection and hearing protection!
+These tools all produce a surprising amount of tiny metal shavings and lots of noise:

-- Jigsaw - A jigsaw with a many-toothed metal blade (rather than a coarser-toothed wood blade) is a good tool to use for cutting the openings.
+- Jigsaw - A jigsaw with a many-toothed metal blade (rather than a coarser-toothed wood blade) can work well for cutting window openings.
 However, because of the oscillating motion of the blade, it tends to hammer against the metal (set to to "smooth" if your jigsaw has that option), so you need to take special care to use plenty of tape all around your cut lines, both on the exterior (to prevent paint scratching) and on the interior (to prevent lots of small, sharp metal flakes from being scattered everywhere).

 - Air Nibblers - Air nibblers are another excellent tool for cutting window openings.
-They can typically easily cut up to 14-gauge steel, produce a lot less metal trimmings, and vibrate less than a jigsaw.
+They can typically cut up to 14-gauge steel easily, produce a lot less metal trimmings, and vibrate less than a jigsaw.
 However, they can be a little cumbersome to handle, depending on what you're cutting.

 - Center-Blade Shear - Makita, DeWalt and Milwaukee all make center-blade shears which work well for cutting openings for windows and vents on your camper van.
-This will produce less vibration than a jigsaw, produces a very accurate cut if used carefully, though just as many trimmings.
+This produces less vibration than a jigsaw and results in a very accurate cut if used carefully, though just as many trimmings.

 How to add van windows1.
-To start the cuts for your openings, if the exact shape is not clear, you may need to first drill pilot holes or tap outlines with a punch.
+If the exact shape is not clear, you may first need to first drill pilot holes or tap outlines with a punch.
 When you've cut the openings, make sure that you dab the edges of the cut metal with rustproofing paint.
 You can use a small sponge-like dab tool rather than a brush.

-- For both bonded and clamp-in windows - If the window is a new install in an existing opening where a window was mounted before, ensure you clean off all of the previous urethane adhesive used with a blade, working carefully to ensure you don't cut too deeply and scratch the van's body paint.
-Ensuring you remove as much of the old urethane as possible will help ensure you get a good seal with the new window.
+For both bonded and clamp-in windows - If the window is a new install in an existing opening where a window was mounted before, be sure to clean off all the old urethane adhesive with a blade, working carefully to ensure you don't cut too deeply and scratch the van's body paint.
+Removing as much of the old urethane as possible will help ensure a good seal for your new window.

-- If you have a clamp-in window, unscrew the inner trim ring from the window, using either hand tools or very carefully with power tools, making sure not to strip the trim ring screws.
+- For clamp-in windows - Unscrew the inner trim ring from the window, using either hand tools or very carefully with power tools, making sure not to strip the trim ring screws.

 3. Fit the window in place in the opening to check for correct fit.
-If all looks right, pop the window out of the opening again.
+If all looks right, pop the window out again.

 5. Carefully position the van window in the opening, then press it into place against the adhesive.
 Make sure all window edges are at a uniform height from the sheet metal of the van body.

-6. For clamp-in windows - Once the van window is in the exact position where you want it, mount the inner trim ring back onto the inside of the window and secure it in place with the trim ring screws.
-On many windows, the screws on the inner trim ring are easy to strip - either hand-tighten these screws, or use power tools for tightening them very carefully.
-Do not tighten each screw all the way the first time - rather, tighten each screw partially, moving clockwise, and when you have tightened all the screws initially, do a second round of tightening.
-Again, check the position of the window edges, you can still adjust the positioning a little if necessary.
+6. For clamp-in windows - Once the van window is in the exact position you want, mount the inner trim ring back onto the inside of the window and secure it in place with the trim ring screws.
+On many windows, the screws on the inner trim ring are easy to strip, so either hand-tighten these screws or use power tools very carefully.
+Instead of fully tightening each screw initially, tighten each screw partially, moving clockwise around the window.
+Then do a second round of tightening until all are sufficiently tight without stripping the screws.
+As you go, check the position of the window edges, and adjust the positioning a little if necessary.

 7. If the window positioning is now correct:

-For bonded windows - let the adhesive cure and don't move the van until 4-48 hours have passed.
-The curing time will differ hugely depending on the temperature and humidity where you are performing the install (a rough baseline: 3 hours full cure at 73°F (23°C) and 45% RH (relative humidity).
+- For bonded windows - Let the adhesive cure without moving the van for 4-48 hours.
+Curing time differs drastically depending on temperature and humidity.
+A rough baseline: 3 hours to full cure at 73°F (23°C) and 45% relative humidity.

-- Check the exterior compression ring flange around the outside of the window - sometimes a portion of the exterior compression ring flange can become compressed or distorted and thus not seal the exterior properly.
-If this happens, you can loosen the trim ring screws, correct the position of the exterior compression ring flange, then tighten the inner trim ring screws again.
+- Check the exterior compression ring flange around the outside of the window.
+Sometimes a portion of the exterior compression ring flange can become compressed or distorted and thus not seal the exterior properly.
+If this happens, loosen the trim ring screws, correct the position of the exterior compression ring flange, then tighten the inner trim ring screws again.

 - Tighten the trim ring screws further.
 Clamp-style windows may need two rounds of tightening to get the external compression ring fully sealed against the van exterior.
-Just make sure you don't strip the trim ring screws while you're re-tightening!
+Just make sure you don't strip the trim ring screws when re-tightening!